raverkamp/oraclejdbc/readme.txt

 procedure.
 The return data is packaged up inti the three arrays and returned to java. ava unpacks this data into the right data structure.
 This is a lot of work.

+* Record, DBUtil
+Simple classes for accesing Oracle database.
+Support for cursor columns.

+* DbmsOutput
+Class for retrieving dbms_output from database

+* HtpOutput
+Class for retrieving htp.p (and similar calls) output from database